petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/importing-and-exporting-users.md

 ---
 # Importing and Exporting Users

 Once LDAP is connected, users are imported as they log in.
-Delectable Bonsai, however, wants to import all of Almighty Syrup's users in one shot.
+Clarity Vision Solutions, however, wants to import all of Almighty Glasses' users in one shot.

 ## Importing LDAP Users